-Notice that the parameter, $\nu^{-1}$ , is on the boundary under the null, and so the usual t-statistic will not have the usual N(0,1) limited distribution, however the right-tail critical values (which are the ones that are relevant for testing against this alternative) are the same, e.g., 90% and 95% critical values for the t statistic are 1.28 and 1.64.
+Notice that the parameter, ν^{-1} , is on the boundary under the null, and so the usual t-statistic will not have the usual N(0,1) limited distribution, however the right-tail critical values (which are the ones that are relevant for testing against this alternative) are the same, e.g., 90% and 95% critical values for the t statistic are 1.28 and 1.64.
+These tests can be used in both fully parametric and semiparametric applications.